yuvalmGS/gigaspaces-wiki-jekyll/xap97net/cache-eviction-strategy.markdown

 # Choosing and configuring an eviction strategy

 XAP.NET comes with a number of eviction strategies.
-To choose an eviction strategy, you'll need to configure a {{IdBasedLocalCacheConfig}} object with the desired eviction strategy builder.
-A {{IdBasedLocalCache}} instance can be created with this config object.
+To choose an eviction strategy, you'll need to configure a `IdBasedLocalCacheConfig` object with the desired eviction strategy builder.
+A `IdBasedLocalCache` instance can be created with this config object.

 Here's a simple example of configuring a cache to use the FIFO eviction strategy, where the size limit of the cache is 50,000 entries and each time an eviction is required, 1,000 Entries are evicted:
 {code:java}